- The Washington Times - Tuesday, January 27, 2026

 Advertisement

-“The objectives of the working group are to reduce violence against vulnerable groups in Nigeria, particularly Christians, and to create a conducive atmosphere for all Nigerians to freely practice their faith,” according to a joint statement released afterward.
+“The objectives of the working group are to reduce violence against vulnerable groups in Nigeria, particularly Christians, and to create a conducive atmosphere for all Nigerians to freely practice their faith,” said a joint statement released afterward.
 “Participants further emphasized the importance of protecting civilians, particularly members of vulnerable Christian communities, and holding perpetrators of violence accountable.”

-Despite the strikes, attacks have not slowed.
+Despite the airstrikes, attacks have not slowed.

-Government officials initially dismissed reports of the church abductions as false before the kidnappings were confirmed through on-site reporting by Truth Nigeria and survivor testimony.
+Government officials dismissed reports of the church abductions as false before the kidnappings were confirmed through on-site reporting by Truth Nigeria and survivor testimony.

 Advertisement